 - Art and biology: Many organizations require high-quality medical and botanical illustrations, models and other artwork.

-- Art and criminal justice or forensic science: The legal and justice systems both require talented artists to produce illustrations of crime scenes, composite sketches, and courtroom scenes.
+- Art and criminal justice or forensic science: The legal and justice systems utilize artists for the production of illustrations of crime scenes, composite sketches, and courtroom scenes.

 - Art and psychology: As an alternative to the art therapy major, students interested in both mental health and art can integrate these two disciplines and take art therapy courses as electives.
 This integration program will also allow you to take more studio courses than the art therapy program requires.